 Guardfish was laid down by the Electric Boat Company at Groton, Connecticut.
 She was launched there on 20 January 1942 (sponsored by Mrs. Edward J. Marquart), and commissioned at New London, Conn. on 8 May 1942, Lt.
 Comdr.
 Thomas B. Klakring in command.

 First and second war patrols, August – November 1942

-After conducting shakedown out of New London, Guardfish left that base on 28 June 1942 for Pearl Harbor via the Panama Canal, and arrived there on 25 July to prepare for her first cruise.
+After conducting shakedown out of New London, Guardfish left that base on 28 June 1942 for Pearl Harbor via the Panama Canal and arrived there on 25 July to prepare for her first cruise.
 Her first war patrol was in previously unpatrolled waters off northeast Honshū.
-Guardfish left Pearl Harbor on 6 August 1942, sank a trawler on 22 August, and two days later sank 3,114 ton cargo ship Seikai Maru off Kinkasan Harbor.
+Guardfish left Pearl Harbor on 6 August 1942, sank a trawler on 22 August, and two days later sank the 3,114-ton cargo ship Seikai Maru off Kinkasan Harbor.
 Evading escort vessels, she proceeded up the coast and found a convoy on 2 September.
-Guardfish attacked the next day, sinking 5,253 ton Kaimei Maru and 1,118 ton cargo ship Tenyu Maru.
-Chita Maru, a 2,376 ton freighter, retreated into the harbor and anchored, but a long-range shot from Guardfish left her beached in the mud.
+Guardfish attacked the next day, sinking the 5,253-ton Kaimei Maru and 1,118-ton cargo ship Tenyu Maru.
+Chita Maru, a 2,376-ton freighter, retreated into the harbor and anchored, but a long-range shot from Guardfish left her beached in the mud.
 Guardfish returned from her successful first patrol to Midway for refit on 15 September 1942.
 Read more…

 Hand Painted Packaging

 Packaging is the last and most important part of the design process.
-Since all my items are all hand painted, it’s only natural to have the same method applied to its packaging.
+Since all my items are hand-painted, it’s only natural to have the same method applied to their packaging.

-This item receives free shipping anywhere around the world through DHL express.
+This item receives free shipping anywhere around the world through DHL Express.
 However, taxes may apply from your country’s customs.
-So please, make sure to contact your local customs for informations.
+So please, make sure to contact your local customs for information.